rrgmc/svcinit/README.md

 func run(ctx context.Context) error {
     logger := defaultLogger(os.Stdout)

-    // healthService is created in advance because it supports setting a DB instance for the readiness probe to use.
+    // healthHelper is created in advance because it supports setting a DB instance for the readiness probe to use.
-    // Otherwise, [health_http.WithProbeHandler] would not need to be added, a default implementation would be used. healthService := NewHealthServiceImpl()
+    // Otherwise, [health_http.WithProbeHandler] would not need to be added, a default implementation would be used. healthHelper := NewHealthHelperImpl()

     sinit, err := k8sinit.New(
         k8sinit.WithLogger(defaultLogger(os.Stdout)),
         k8sinit.WithHealthHandlerTask(health_http.NewServer(
-            health_http.WithStartupProbe(true), // fails startup and readiness probes until service is started. health_http.WithProbeHandler(healthService),
+            health_http.WithStartupProbe(true), // fails startup and readiness probes until service is started. health_http.WithProbeHandler(healthHelper),
         )),
     )
     if err != nil {